Hydronephrosis (Fluid Accumulation in the Kidney, Urine Congestion in the Renal Pelvis) in cats

 To reduce the risk of hydronephrosis in cats, it is important to schedule regular veterinary visits.
 These routine check-ups help detect potential problems early and take appropriate measures before they become more severe.
 A balanced diet also plays an essential role in prevention.
 High-quality food specifically tailored to the cat’s needs supports overall urinary tract health.

-Make sure your cat has access to fresh water at all times to ensure adequate fluid intake.
-This promotes kidney health and reduces the risk of urinary congestion.
-You should also make sure that your cat urinates regularly.
-Changes in urination behavior, such as decreased urine volume or difficulty urinating, should be clarified as soon as possible.
+Ensure your cat always has access to fresh water to ensure adequate fluid intake.
+This promotes kidney health and reduces the risk of urinary retention.
+Additionally, you should ensure that your cat urinates regularly.
+Changes in urination behavior, such as reduced urine volume or difficulty urinating, should be clarified as soon as possible.

-Furthermore, it is helpful to make your cat’s environment stress-free, as stress can contribute to health problems.
+Furthermore, it is helpful to create a stress-free environment for your cat, as stress can contribute to health problems.
 Regular exercise and a stimulating environment support your cat’s well-being and contribute to the prevention of kidney problems.
-Ensure they do not have access to toxic substances, as these can damage the kidneys.
+Make sure they do not have access to toxic substances, as these can damage the kidneys.
 With these measures, you can reduce the risk of hydronephrosis in your cat.